scottspace/scottspace.github.io/aboutme.md

 a year later i met nasa, this time for reals.

-i'm unbelievably excited to help nasa and their 30-year mission.  i'm starting from within google, where i do "applied ai."  that's business speak for modeling phenomena with tensor calculus and computational graphs, optimized through deep learning, reinforcement learning, generative adversarial networks, and more.
+pinch me.  i actually get to help nasa and their 30-year mission.  i'm starting from within google, where i do "applied ai."  that's business speak for modeling phenomena with tensor calculus and computational graphs, optimized through deep learning, reinforcement learning, generative adversarial networks, and more.